jamesha95/HIRMEOS-dashboard/README.md

  * If your file `metrics.csv` included DOIs but not titles, you can retrieve the titles by running `source(get_metadata.R)` in the console.
 This will edit your `.csv` and append titles data.
  * In future, if you need altimetric data (like tweets), you will be able to call `source(get_altmetrics.R)` in the console; this will write a new file called `altmetrics.csv`.
  9. Now you're ready to run the app.
 Still in RStudio (in your browser), open app.R.
 At the top-right of the script, hit `Run App` (or click the drop-down and select `Run in Window`).
 You may be prompted that the browser prevented a pop-up.
 Allow pop-up windows for this address, and check that the app is working normally.
 If a new page opens but says `Connection refused`, close your browser windows, access `127.0.0.1:28787` in a new window, and try again.
  10. From within the app, you can press `Publish` in the top-right corner.
 If prompted to download some extra packages to allow this, do so.
 You will then be guided through the steps to publish the app.
-Only publish the `app.R` script, the `data` folder and any logos in the `www` folder.
 Sign into your ShinyApps.io account and follow the prompts to get a token.
 Once you give RStudio the token, the app will be deployed at your url.
 Simply visit the url and verify that it works.

 ---

 And that should be all!
 To stop the container, go back to the command line and run `docker stop hirmeos-dashboard`.

+If you want to allow users to directly upload data to the dashboard, you can do so by setting a desired password in the `secrets` folder -- simply name it `admin_password.csv`.
+Users will then be able to download/upload data in the Admin tab of the live dashboard.